sdaloglu/orbital_dynamics/README.md

 ## Notebooks

-- `simulation.ipynb`: Contains the core implementation of the orbital dynamics simulation, including the mathematical formulation and visualizations.
+- `simulation.ipynb`: Contains the core implementation of the orbital dynamics simulation visualizations.
-- `DiffEq.ipynb`: Contains the numerical solutions of differential equations used to model the orbital dynamics.
+- `DiffEq.ipynb`: Contains the numerical solutions and methods for differential equations used to model the orbital dynamics.

 ## Dependencies